Åsne Seierstad: Personal and professional life

 Seierstad was born in Oslo, but grew up in Lillehammer, Norway, to "a feminist author mother", Lector Frøydis Guldahl, and "a leftist politician father", Assistant Professor Dag Seierstad (b.
 1936) She holds a bachelor's degree from the University of Oslo where she majored in Russian, Spanish and history of ideas.

 From 1993 until 1996, she reported for the Arbeiderbladet in Russia and in 1997 from China.
 From 1998 until 2000, she worked for the national public broadcaster NRK where she reported from the Serbian breakaway province of Kosovo.
 With Their Backs to The World: Portraits of Serbia, her first book, is an account of this time.
 (This book was extended and republished in 2004 when she again visited Serbia.
 The name was changed slightly, to Portraits of Serbia, indicating that Serbia's back was no longer turned to the world.)

 As a reporter, she is particularly remembered for her work in war zones such as Afghanistan, Iraq and most recently Chechnya, as well as for her reports on the September 11 attacks in the United States.
 The Bookseller of Kabul, her second, bestselling book, is an account of the time she spent living with an Afghan family in Kabul after the fall of the Taliban in 2001.
-Her other books include One Hundred And One Days: A Baghdad Journal which describes the three months she spent in Iraq in the build-up to the U.S.-led invasion in 2003; Angel of Grozny: Inside Chechnya, an account of the time she spent in Chechnya after the war; and One of Us: The Story of Anders Breivik and the Massacre in Norway (2015), which is the basis for the Netflix drama, 22 July.
+Her other books include One Hundred And One Days: A Baghdad Journal which describes the three months she spent in Iraq in the build-up to the U.S.-led invasion in 2003; Angel of Grozny: Inside Chechnya, an account of the time she spent in Chechnya after the war; Two Sisters: A Father, His Daughters and Their Journey Into the Syrian Jihad, which is about Ugbad and Rahma Sadiq, two teenage Somali-Norwegian sisters who joined the Islamic State (the book calls them by the alias names Ayan and Laila Juma); and One of Us: The Story of Anders Breivik and the Massacre in Norway (2015), which is the basis for the Netflix drama, 22 July.

 Seierstad is fluent in five languages, and has "a good working knowledge" of another four.
 She currently [when?] lives and works in Oslo.

 She has two children with the Norwegian jazz musician and composer Trygve Seim (b.
 1971).